Peamore, Exminster

 Peamore (anciently Pevmere, Peanmore, Peamont, etc.) is a historic country estate in the parish of Exminster, Devon, which is near the city of Exeter.
 In 1810 Peamore House was described as "one of the most pleasant seats in the neighbourhood of Exeter".
-The house was remodelled in the early 19th century and is now a grade II listed building.
+The house was remodelled in the early 19th century and is now a grade II listed building, set in grade II listed parkland.

 History

 Early

 The Domesday Book of 1086 records PEVMERE as one of the 58 holdings of Ralph de Pomeroy, the first feudal baron of Berry Pomeroy, Devon, who was one of the Devon Domesday Book tenants-in-chief of King William the Conqueror.
 De Pomeroy's tenant was Roger FitzPayne.
 The estate later passed to the feudal barony of Lancaster.

 According to the antiquary William Pole, writing in the early 17th century, Peanmore in the parish of Exminster was the inheritance of the family of Bolhay of Blackborough Bolhay.
 James de Bolhay was the last in the male line, whose daughter and heiress Amisia Bolhay was the wife of Sir John Cobham.
 Sir John Cobham (died 1335) inherited Blackborough and Peamore upon his marriage to Amisia Bolhay, heiress of Peamore.
 It remained in the Cobham family for several generations until the male line failed.
 Elizabeth Cobham was the heiress of Peamore but died childless.
 The heirs general of Elizabeth Cobham were Lord Hungerford, Hill of Spaxton and Bampfield of Poltimore.
 However the succession was claimed by the magnate Sir William Bonville (c.
 1392/1393 – 1461) (later 1st Baron Bonville) of Shute, who "carried away this and the greatest part of the land".
 Upon the attainder of Bonville's eventual heir Henry Grey, 1st Duke of Suffolk (1517–1554), all of his estates escheated to the crown.